cicciresearch/arkeo-api-docs/docs/routine/index.md

 ## StopMeasurement

 **Description**
-Stops the running measurement.
-If no measurement is active, the command will return without error.
+Stops the measurements.
+This command returns an error when the routine is not in the Starting or Running state.

 ### Example Request